CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling_scheme/README.md

 ### boundingVolume :white_check_mark:

-Defines the bounds around all the heads (both available and unavailable) at level 0 in the tree.
+Defines the bounds around all the roots (both available and unavailable) at level 0 in the tree.

 * **Type**: `object`
 * **Required**: Yes
 * **Type of each property**: `array`

-### headCount :white_check_mark:
+### rootTilesPerAxis :white_check_mark:

-Defines the number of heads at level 0 in the tree.
+Defines the number of roots at level 0 in the tree.

 * **Type**: `array`
 * **Required**: Yes